Immunisation of inpatients

 • If an infant regurgitates or vomits only a small part of a vaccine dose, it is not necessary to repeat the dose.

-• The Rotavirus vaccine can be administered via a Nasogastric tube – see relevant procedure.
+• The Rotavirus vaccine can be administered via a Nasogastric tube – see relevant guideline.

 5. Positioning for vaccination